Introduction to Throws Keyword in Java

 How does Throws Keyword Work in Java?

-Errors and Exceptions are of great importance to one java application.
-It helps to determine something unsuitable occurred, such as syntax error or input entered does not match the data.
-Besides, errors are unavoidable and just leads to compilation errors and stopping the execution of the application in an unpredictable manner; exceptions can be handled to some extent.
+Errors and Exceptions are of great importance to one Java application.
+It helps to determine if something unsuitable occurred, such as a syntax error or input entered does not match the data.
+Besides, errors are unavoidable and just leads to compilation errors and stopping the application execution unpredictably; exceptions can be handled to some extent.

 Handling an exception means that if they occur, how to stop the execution in a correct and decided manner.

-- Checked Exception: These are the type of exceptions that the compiler checks at compile time if they are being handled or not.
-Thus in case, these are not handled, the error is thrown by the compiler – Unhandled exception type.
+- Checked Exception: These are the types of exceptions that the compiler checks at compile time to see if they are being handled or not.
+Thus, if these are not handled, the compiler throws the error – Unhandled exception type.
 Example – IOException, ClassNotFoundException.

 Two Ways Handle

-Thus there are 2 ways to handle a checked exception:
+Thus, there are two ways to handle a checked exception:

 1. Try-catch

-Using try-catch, one puts the statements that might raise an exception in a try block, and in case an exception is raised, control goes to statements in the catch block execute them.
-In this way, we can control the flow of the application in a situation of exception occurs.
+Using try-catch, one puts the statements that might raise an exception in a try block, and in case an exception is raised, control goes to statements in the catch block to execute them.
+In this way, we can control the application’s flow when an exception occurs.

 Code: